sstsimulator/sst-docs/docs/cpp/eli/sst_eli_document_statistics.md

 **statN_UNITS** - The plural name for the units the statistic is collecting.

 **statN_ENABLE_LEVEL** - An integer value used to enable/disable statistic collection.
-You can specify a system statistic load level, that will collect all statistics with an enable level less than or equal to the system level.
-So if the system statistic load level is 5 then all stats with an enable level 5 or less will be enabled.
+You can specify a system statistic load level that will collect all statistics with an enable level less than or equal to the system level.
+So, if the system statistic load level is 5, then all stats with an enable level 5 or less will be enabled.

 ## Examples